bahusvel/fsyncer/doc/windows_port.md

 ZwCreateFile (LPCWSTR FileName, PDOKAN_IO_SECURITY_CONTEXT SecurityContext, ACCESS_MASK DesiredAccess, ULONG FileAttributes, ULONG ShareAccess, ULONG CreateDisposition, ULONG CreateOptions, PDOKAN_FILE_INFO DokanFileInfo); -> create, but contains stat information, Linux just assumes instead.
 Could be useful to extend Create, but Windows also has enough weird fields in there to be treated differently.

+### Parameters of ZwCreateFile
+context - SecurityContext needs to be replicated as FileSecurity access - does not need to be replicated attributes - must be replicated sharing - does not need to be replicated but the receiving side should be careful disposition - must be replicated, could be replicated as flags options - are a dokan thing so they do not need to be replicated, the most important option is to figure out whether dokan intends to deal with a directory or not.
+I make that distinction by using mkdir and create instead. info/handle - is just output.

+### ZwCreateFile truncate behaviour

+ZwCreateFile actually truncates in 2 different dispositions
+1. CREATE_ALWAYS - will truncate if the file exists, otherwise it will create.
+2. TRUNCTE_EXISTING - will truncate if the file exists.

 SetFileSecurity (LPCWSTR FileName, PSECURITY_INFORMATION SecurityInformation, PSECURITY_DESCRIPTOR SecurityDescriptor, ULONG BufferLength, PDOKAN_FILE_INFO DokanFileInfo); -> this is like chown and chmod combined, but with extra windows stuff, ultimately these are not compatible and need intelligent translation.

 SetFileTime (LPCWSTR FileName, CONST FILETIME *CreationTime, CONST FILETIME *LastAccessTime, CONST FILETIME *LastWriteTime, PDOKAN_FILE_INFO DokanFileInfo) -> utimens, with the exception of creation time, that does not exist in Linux